Last updated by at .

 All in One (AIO) cloth diapers were my first love when it came to using cloth.
 Or to look at it a different way, they were my gateway drug.
 AIOs are the very best way for someone who is new to cloth to get started because they just couldn’t be any easier.

-Thirsties has come out with a new diaper, the Duo AIO diaper, and it has something I’ve never seen before on an AIO and it makes my heart skip a beat!
+Thirsties Diapers has come out with a new diaper, the Thirsties Duo AIO diaper, and it has something I’ve never seen before on an AIO and it makes my heart skip a beat!
 I love it!
 Watch my video to see what it is!

 Pretty sweet, right?!